koozie/eight_queen/README.md

 (The MIT License)

-Copyright (c) 2010 Rogelio J. Samour
+Copyright (c) 2000 Chris Stansbury

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the